College of Education and Human Development

 • The support of faculty and staff who will help you recognize your assets and connect you with communities

 Our faculty are renowned researchers, inspiring mentors, and committed teachers who are focused on your success.
-Learn more about them in our Faculty Profile Book.
+Learn more about them in our faculty profile book [PDF].

 Questions?